ulygit/asus_rt_ac68u/README.md

-# Cloudflare Dynamic DNS Update Script for Asuswrt-Merlin (on supportd ASUS routers)
+# Cloudflare Dynamic DNS Update Script for Asuswrt-Merlin (on supported ASUS routers)

 The Asuswrt-Merlin custom firmware adds support for custom dynamic DNS providers to various ASUS routers.
 This is great for Cloudflare users because, although Cloudflare is not one of the built-in providers, we can add support for it.
 This guide and accompanying script do exactly that.
 Confirmed works on the following model routers:
   - GT-AX11000,